jethornton/sphinx-travis/docs/source/travis.rst

 Go to travis-ci.org and sign in with GitHub.

 Click the + sign next to My Repositories to view all your repositories.

+If you don't see your repository click on Sync account.

 Go to Settings and in Environment Variables put GH_TOKEN in the name field and the personal token in the Value field.
 Click Add.
 Click on Current tab and click Activate respository.